 TO OUR CURRENT MEMBERS AND OUR NEW ONES TO COME, THANK YOU FOR BEING PART OF ANOTHER STIMULATING AND FUN ARTS SCENE IN BELLEVUE IN THE COMING YEAR!
 OURS IS A UNIQUE COMMUNITY AND SUCH A POSITIVE PLACE TO LIVE AND BE!
 JOIN US TO MAKE IT EVEN BETTER.

-This year our BAC Members Spring Art Show is opening at the Great River Gallery, 116 North Riverview Drive in Bellevue, Iowa, on Friday, May 4, 2018, with a reception from 5:30 to 8 P.M.
-The exhibit will also be open on Saturday, May 5th, from 2 - 4 P.M. for public viewing.
+This year our BAC Members Spring Art Show opened at the Great River Gallery, 116 North Riverview Drive in Bellevue, Iowa, on Friday, May 4, 2018, with a reception from 5:30 to 8 P.M. and was also open on Saturday, May 5th, from 2 - 4 P.M. for public viewing.
 Participating artists this year are in the photo above.
 They include from left to right, back row: Dave Eischeid, Earl Sawvel, Michael Pedersen, Joan DuBay-Tully, Rich Weinschenk, Laura Larabee, Fran Henkels, front row: Annis Bear, Ronald Hansen, Andrea Melton, Gail Chavenelle, Ellen Henkels, M. Sue Sawvel, and Jo Fifield.

-This exhibit always proves to be diverse in range of 2D and 3D artworks by our members, and exceptional in quality of works presented.
+Our annual exhibits always prove to be diverse in range of 2D and 3D artworks by our members, and exceptional in quality of works presented.
 We had a great time talking art, sharing works and conversation with family and friends locally and those who also came in from surrounding areas to participate in the event.

 As in previous years, up to three works can be submitted by each artist; 20% of the proceeds from the artist's sales will benefit the BAC.